FAQs – and answers with Nigel Macknight …

 It is an automatic assumption that Quicksilver will be made like a modern-day Formula 1 car, but that is a sweeping assumption!
 When starting out on the design of a potential World Water Speed Record-breaker, there is a lot of scope, because the regulations are very open in this, the premier water-speed category.
 It presents a virtually unlimited field for the designer’s ideas, and that is part of the attraction.
 It surprises many people when I tell them that the current record-holder’s boat was made predominently of wood.
 Yet, metal-hulled boats and boats made of more advanced materials, such as Kevlar, have also been part of the picture over the past few decades – which only goes to graphically demonstrate that there is a great deal of scope.
 Wood, metal, Kevlar – take your pick.

-With Quicksilver, there’s a steel spaceframe clad with an aluminium skin for the main central core of the boat, but we have monocoque structures for the bow, keel and stern sections, so what we have is a combination of structures within one overall package.
+With Quicksilver, there’s a steel spaceframe clad with a marine timber, Kevlar and carbonfibre skin for the main central core of the boat, but we have monocoque structures for the bow, keel and stern sections, so what we have is a combination of structures within one overall package.
 Different materials and methods of construction suit the particular requirements of specific parts of the boat.
 For the central part, the strong steel spaceframe is a good solution.
-Think of it as a subframe for the engine, picking up the highly-concentated loads in that region.
+Think of it as a “subframe” for the engine, picking up the highly-concentated loads in that region.
 It’s an efficient way to do that particular job.
-But it doesn’t suit every part of the boat, and that is why we’re using different construction methods and materials elsewhere.
+But it doesn’t suit every part of the boat, and that is why we are using different construction methods and materials elsewhere.

-Composite materials, such as carbonfibre, are excellent performers, used properly, but for an application such as ours you would need to do a lot of very expensive research to ensure that the structure was absolutely sound, and that’s just beyond our means, so we tend to stick to metallic materials which are well-proven in this application, although we do use a composite material – Kevlar – to make the bow and keel modules, both of which are monocoques.
+Carbonfibre is a really excellent performer, used properly, but for an application such as ours you would need to do a lot of very expensive research to ensure that the structure was absolutely sound, and that’s just beyond our means, so we tend to stick to materials which are well-proven in this application – although we do use carbonfibre in the places where we are comfortable with it.